-In order for a shareholder proposal to be considered timely for inclusion in Medtronic's proxy statement for the 2023 Annual General Meeting, the written proposal must be received by the Company Secretary at Medtronic's registered office no earlier than May 30, 2023 and no later than June 29, 2023.
+In order for a shareholder proposal, other than for a nomination for director, to be considered timely for inclusion in Medtronic's proxy statement for the 2024 Annual General Meeting, the written proposal must be received by the Company Secretary at Medtronic's registered office no later than May 10, 2024.
 The proposal must comply with SEC regulations regarding the inclusion of shareholder proposals in Company-sponsored proxy materials.